javascript-tutorial/en.javascript.info/8-web-components/4-template-element/article.md

 </template>
 ```

-The browser considers `<template>` content "out of the document", so the style is not applied, scripts are executed, `<video autoplay>` is not run, etc.
+The browser considers `<template>` content "out of the document", so the style is not applied, scripts are not executed, `<video autoplay>` is not run, etc.

 The content becomes live (the script executes) when we insert it.